Each state regulates:

 No matter how good your case is, if you don’t file it in time, you will never get another chance to file it.

-The statute of limitations on wrongful death lawsuits in Kentucky is one year.
+The statute of limitations on wrongful death lawsuits in Kentucky is one year, unless the wrongful death claim stems from a motor vehicle accident.
 That means that your lawsuit must be filed within a one-year period of your loved one’s death.
+In motor vehicle wrongful death claims, you have two years from the date of the accident to file.
 If you don’t, you will not be able to file the lawsuit at all.

 What is Wrongful Death, Exactly?